About

 With the leadership and guidance of Rabbi Alfred Wolf, Temple Beth Aaron was formed.
 Soon after, members of this young congregation heard a legendary rabbi speak.
 This rabbi had survived the Holocaust and risked his life as one of the most important leaders of German Jewry in its struggle to survive under Nazism.
 He was a model of the human capacity to rise above the most degrading experiences.

 This rabbi’s name was Leo Baeck.
 So moved were they by his inspiration – our founders chose to rename the young congregation Leo Baeck Temple.
-Learn more about our early leadership—founding rabbi, Leonard I. Beerman z"l, Cantor William Sharlin z"l, and Rabbi Sanford Ragins by clicking on their bios below.
+Learn more about our early leadership—founding rabbi, Leonard I. Beerman z"l, Cantor William Sharlin z"l, Rabbi Sanford Ragins, and past Presidents of the Leo Baeck Temple by clicking below.